kcurry11/urban-garbanzo/README.md

 2. Answer these questions
    * What are the GitHub usernames of your team members?
        * GitHub username 1: MasalaMunch
-       * GitHub username 2: adallman2
+       * GitHub username 2: Kyle Curry
        * GitHub username 3:
        * GitHub username 4:
        * GitHub username 5:
    * When did you complete this exercise?
+Feburary 28, 2018
    * How long did it take your team to complete this exercise?

 ## Table of Contents